nikpiao-dev/nikpiao-dev/README.md

 </p>

 ### 🚀 About Me:
-- 🌱 I’m currently learning on the **TryHackMe** platform.
+- 🌱 I’m currently learning on the **TryHackMe** and **Codedex** platforms.
 - 📚 I’m studying for the **CompTIA Security+** exam.
 - 🖥️ I’m enrolled in the **Cisco NetAcad Junior Cybersecurity Path**, which is designed for the **CCST Cybersecurity** exam.
 - 🎓 I recently finished the **Google Cybersecurity Specialization** on **Coursera**
+- 🛠️ I’m currently working on the Google IT Support Professional Certificate on Coursera.
 - 🎯 Next on my list: **Strengthen my knowledge in SQL and Python**.
 - 📝 Future tasks: Pass the **CompTIA Security+** exam and apply for an **entry-level cybersecurity job** to start my career.
 - 👨‍💻 Check out my projects: [Portfolio Website](https://nikpiao-dev.github.io/web-portfolio/).
+- 🧠 Visit my Codedex profile: codedex.io/@np430
 - 📫 Reach me at: **nik.piao26@gmail.com**.
 - ⚡ Fun fact: **I enjoy playing Dota 2 and Pokémon.**